WalletScrutiny/WalletScrutinyCom/_android/com.vouchermoneywallet.md

 Many portions of the website seems to be incomplete.
 There are no social media accounts yet for Vouchermoney wallet.
 There is no Terms, User Agreement or other legal pages that are common in finance related apps.

-As such, we are forced to label this as **wip** until further information becomes available.
+### Updated Verdict: 2021-10-11

+After perusing the app again, we've decided to label this as not a bitcoin wallet.